smartie-dieter/Udacity-Deep-Learning/README.md

 # Udacity-Deep-Learning
-This repo contains the projects which were required for the Undacities Deep Learning course.
+This repo contains the projects which were required for the Undacity's Deep Learning course.

  - Project 1: dlnd-your-first-neural-network
  - Project 2: dlnd_image_classification